authgear/authgear-server/docs/specs/app2app.md

   - App2app options.
 If `null`, this app cannot authenticate other apps through app2app.
   - `App2AppOptions` contains the following fields:
     - `isEnabled`: If true, new sessions will be prepared for participating in app2app authentication.
-    - `isInsecureDeviceKeyBindingEnabled`: If true, the sdk will try to create and bind device key during refresh tokens to "migrate" to app2app sessions.
+    - `isInsecureDeviceKeyBindingEnabled`: If true, the sdk will try to create and bind device key during `approveApp2AppAuthenticationRequest` to "migrate" to app2app sessions.

 The following methods will be added in android sdk to support the app2app flow: